Outsourcing to Mexico but not sure how much you should pay a Mexican employee?

 4. Business-Friendly Government

 The duty-free import, tax credits, and financial incentives signify support from the Mexican government to foreign companies.
 These business-friendly policies helped boost the already booming manufacturing industry.

 While government negotiations can be tricky for foreign companies, Mexico has traditionally been very welcoming to foreign companies that create jobs for the youth.

 Due to the flourishing startup environment in Mexico, it received almost one-quarter of all VC (Venture Capital) investment in Latin America (including South and Central America) in 2017.

 Additionally, the Mexican government passed a law in 2018 to regulate the fast-growing fintech market in the country.
 This has led to positive growth in the fintech sector in Mexico.

 Mexico also has strong legal protection for intellectual rights in its policies — you can rest assured that your company’s registered trademark and patents are protected.

 For more information, read our ultimate guides on:

-- Nearshoring to Mexico in 2021: Benefits, Challenges, and Solutions
+- Nearshoring to Mexico: Benefits, Challenges, and Solutions